-The following table shows how to work out the genuine availability of a vehicle.
+Table 2.
+How to work out the genuine availability of a vehicle.

 Has the variant of a model, or a make and model, of the road vehicle been made available to consumers in Australia, at any time under a vehicle type approval or MVSA identification plate approval?

-No Yes Are you the type approval holder, current or former Identification Plate Approval (IPA) holder, or authorised in writing by the vehicle type approval holder, or current or former IPA holder, to make the application?
-Yes Yes No Is the variant of a model, or the make and model, of the road veh no longer genuinely available as a new vehicle in Australia, but available overseas?
-Was the variant of a model, or the make and model, of the road vehicle not genuinely available in Australia at any time when it was available overseas?
-No Yes Does the period cover range specified in the within the period in w not genuinely available Australia? application fall wholly hich the vehicle was No Yes Core eligibility criteria satisfied (see criteria below) Core eligibility criteria satisfied (see criteria below) The variant, or the make and model, is not eligible The variant, or the make and model, is not eligible Core eligibility criteria satisfied (see criteria below)
+No Yes Yes Are you the type approval holder, current or former Identification Plate Approval (IPA) holder, or authorised in writing by the vehicle type approval holder, or current or former IPA holder, to make the application?
+Yes No No Is the variant of a model, or the make and model, of the road vehic no longer genuinely available as a new vehicle in Australia, but available overseas?
+Or Was the variant of a model, or the make and model, of the road vehicle not genuinely available in Australia at any time when it was available overseas?
+No Yes Does the period covered by the build date range specified in the application fall wholly within the period in which the vehicle was not genuinely available to consumers in Australia?
+No Yes Core eligibility criteria satisfied (see criteria below Core eligibility criteria satisfied w) (see criteria below) The variant, or the make and model, is not eligible The variant, or the make and model, is not eligible Core eligibility criteria satisfied (see criteria below)